-15.54 In the secondary Forfaiting market, the firm's customer will be the person from whom it buys the evidence of debt.
+15.55 In the secondary Forfaiting market, the firm's customer will be the person from whom it buys the evidence of debt.
 However if it holds a Forfait asset to maturity it will be receiving funds from the guarantor bank and thus it should as a matter of course perform due diligence on this entity as well.
 Using a risk-based approach, firms should also consider whether they should conduct some form of due diligence on the underlying parties to the transaction, as well as on the transaction itself.
 This will depend on a risk assessment of the countries and the types of clients or products and services involved.
 It may be necessary to examine documentation on the underlying commercial transaction.
 However, it should be borne in mind that the further away from the original transaction the purchaser of a Forfait asset is, the harder it will be to undertake meaningful due diligence.

-Structured Financing
+Structured Trade Financing

-15.55 As stated above, structured finance transactions are diverse in nature.
-Due diligence should be undertaken on all relevant parties in accordance with the firm's own risk policy/assessment, including, where relevant, certificate of origin to establish the origin of commodities (for example, crude oil)
+15.56 As stated above, structured trade finance transactions are diverse in nature.
+CDD must be undertaken on the firm’s customer (see also Part I Chapter 5) and risk based due diligence should be performed on all relevant parties in accordance with the firm's own risk policy/assessment, including, where relevant, certificate(s) of origin to establish the origin of commodities (for example, crude oil).

-Enhanced due diligence
+Enhanced due diligence (EDD)

-15.56 Where the nature of a transaction displays higher risk characteristics than normal business undertaken for the customer (instructing party), for example, the buyer falls into a higher risk category then the firm should consider undertaking additional due diligence in line with its risk policies.
-Some of the checks firms could undertake (not all of which may be applicable or available in each case) include:
+15.57 A firm must apply risk sensitive EDD measures on its customer in any situation which by its nature can present a higher risk of money laundering or terrorist financing (See Part 1, Chapter 5.5 for further guidance).
+In addition, where the nature of a specific trade finance transaction displays red flag risk factors (refer to Annex 15-IV), the firm should consider undertaking additional enhanced due diligence and/or making further enquiries in line with its risk policies.
+Examples of such additional enhanced due diligence/further enquiries may include but are not limited to:

-make enquiries as appropriate into the ownership and background of the other parties to the transaction e.g., the beneficiary(ies), agents, shipping lines, taking further steps to verify information or the identity of key individuals as the case demands;
+make enquiries as appropriate into the ownership and background of the other parties to the transaction e.g., the beneficiary(ies), including additional payment beneficiaries where an assignment of proceeds has been requested, agents, shipping lines, freight forwarders etc, and taking further steps to verify information or the identity of key individuals as the case demands;

 seek information from the instructing party about the frequency of trade and the quality of the business relationships existing between the parties to the transaction.
 This should be documented to assist future due diligence;

+check that the goods and transaction are compatible with the business activity of both the importer and exporter and makes economic sense;

 check the transaction against warning notices from external public sources, for example the ICC's International Maritime Bureau;